History of HR and the CIPD

 Around the mid-80s, the term ‘human resource management’ arrived from the USA.
 The term ‘human resources’ is an interesting one: it seemed to suggest that employees were an asset or resource-like machines, but at the same time HR also appeared to emphasise employee commitment and motivation.

 Today’s HR profession encompasses a number of specialist disciplines, including diversity, reward (including compensation, benefits, pensions), resourcing, employee relations, organisation development and design, and learning and development (the history of which is covered in detail in the next section of this factsheet).
-Most recently, in developing the new CIPD HR Profession Map, the CIPD has defined ten ‘professional areas’ covered by the HR profession.
+Most recently, in developing the Profession Map, the CIPD has defined ten ‘professional areas’ covered by the HR profession.

 The history of human resource development (HRD)